Setting up Dropbox folder and associate it with a grade item

 2. Click New Folder.

 3. Name the Dropbox Folder.
 Type in Instructions for the assignment.
-Click on Add Attachment to add files or click on Record Audio or Record Video to add a recording of assignment details.
+Click on Add Attachment (the cloud with the arrow) to add files or click on Record Audio or Record Video to add a recording of assignment details.

 Click on Individual Assignment to get submissions from individuals.
 To get submission from a group where all group members have the same grade, click on Group Assignment and select the Group Category.